-Your unit is wired for 120V, it has a plug that looks like the one shown below.
-(Figure 107)
+If your unit is for use on less than 120V, it has a plug that looks like the one below.
+(Figure 111)

-Fig. 107 - Plug for Less Than 150V
+Fig. 111 - Plug for Less Than 120V

-This power tool is equipped with a 3-conductor cord and grounding type plug listed by Underwriters' Laboratories.
+This power tool is equipped with a 3-conductor cord and grounding type plug which has a grounding prong listed by Underwriters' Laboratories.
 The ground conductor has a green jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.